 Now that you know what money habits to drop, check out these 15 financial habits to start now.

 1. Get on a budget

 One of the first good money habits to start is to get on a budget.
 A budget will help you manage your money successfully.
 Budgeting helps you pay your bills on time, build wealth by saving, and prevent financial mishaps.
-There are a variety of budgeting tools and methods to help you create your budget.
-The key to overcoming budgeting challenges is picking a budget method that is best for you.

 2. Live below your means

 One of the best money habits you can develop is to live below your means.
 Living below your means can help you build your savings account faster and help you learn your needs vs. your wants to prevent bad spending habits.